return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/mdio_bus_c.rst

         module containing bus accessor functions

 .. _`__mdiobus_register.description`:

 Description
 -----------

-Description: Called by a bus driver to bring up all the PHYs on a given bus, and attach them to the bus.
+Called by a bus driver to bring up all the PHYs on a given bus, and attach them to the bus.
 Drivers should use :c:func:`mdiobus_register` rather than :c:func:`__mdiobus_register` unless they need to pass a specific owner module.
 MDIO devices which are not